This admissions statement should be read in association with the University Admissions Principles and Procedures for Postgraduate Taught Programmes.

 For applicants whose first language is not English, it is necessary to achieve a minimum score in an approved English language test specified in 'Profile C' of the University's English Language Requirements Policy.

 Please note that language certificates should not be more than two years old.

 Exemptions to our language requirement may apply to those applicants who have spent at least three years studying at an approved English speaking higher education institution.
 Applicants who feel this may apply to them should confirm this with the relevant Department.

-Once a complete application has been submitted, which includes all required information, it is considered by the Programme Director and the Head of Graduate School.
+Once a complete application has been submitted, which includes all required information; it is considered by the Programme Director and the Head of Graduate School.
 Applications are considered against selection criteria, which include:

+All applications are considered in accordance with the University’s policy on equality and diversity.
 The Graduate School upholds the principles of equality and diversity, respect and dignity.
 Candidates are not discriminated against on the grounds of race, ethnicity, nationality, gender, sexuality, religion or belief, disability, health or age.